-In this post we will show you how to define part of your Business Profile.
+In this post we will show you how to define part of your messaging.
 Included in the post you can find;

 That’s why part four of our nine-part Growth Mapping framework relates to your key business messaging and value proposition.

 And in this short post, we’re giving you a sneak peek into the eye-opening SWST (So What, So That) Test — an exercise we use to define the benefits your business delivers.

 - Why understanding the building blocks of your message is vital;

 - How to use the SWST test to refine and focus how you talk to your audience;

 - And how doing so can help you market your business with clarity and authority.

 Plus, at the bottom of the post, you’ll find a free worksheet download to help you develop your own short, snappy, and meaningful value proposition.